DuncanRuns/FSG115-Macro/README.md

 - `java` - default: `"java"`
     - Specifies the location of java which will be used for the filter.
 The default "java" means that it will use the system default.
 - `hotkey` - default: `"u"`
     - Specifies the hotkey used to activate the macro.
 Can be multiple keys, given that they are seperated by a plus symbol (`+`).
-Key names can be found on the [global-hotkeys project page](https://pypi.org/project/global-hotkeys/).
+[Key names can be found here](https://github.com/DuncanRuns/FSG115-Macro/blob/main/keys.txt).
 - `filterWhilePlaying` - default: `false`
     - Specifies whether the macro will immediately begin searching for a new seed as soon as you enter the world to prevent waiting on the main menu.
 - `useAtum` - default: `false`